nericode/nativescript-text-justify/README.md

 ## Usage

-To establish a font type, it is necessary to create a font with the fonts to be used:
+To establish a font type, it is necessary to create a directory `assets > fonts` with the fonts to be used:

 Directory: